Vision–language–action model: π_{0} (pi-zero)

 π_{0} (pi-zero) is a large-scale generalist VLA, announced in late 2024 by the startup Physical Intelligence. π_{0} incorporates Paligemma as a pre-trained VLM backbone, built from SigLIP and Gemma encoders, with an action expert trained on robot trajectories from Open X-Embodiment.
 Trained on robot trajectories from 8 different embodiments, it is able to generalize cross-embodiment, control different robotic arms (single-arm, dual-arm) and tackle a wide variety of tasks. π_{0} also introduced flow-matching model to generate high-frequency continuous actions, up to 50 Hz, while the action head takes advantage of a diffusion policy. π_{0}-FAST, an extension of π_{0}, takes advantage of Frequency-space Action Sequence Tokenization (FAST), a novel time-series compression approach that transform continuous tokens from time domain to frequency domain using discrete cosine transform.

 2025

 Helix

-Helix, unveiled in February 2025 by Figure AI, it is a generalist VLA specifically tailored for humanoid robots.
+Helix, unveiled in February 2025 by Figure AI, is a generalist VLA specifically tailored for humanoid robots.
 It is the first VLA able to control at a high frequency the entire upper body of a humanoid (i.e. arms, hands, torso, head, fingers).
 It uses a dual-system architecture, with two complementary systems trained to communicate in an end-to-end manner.
 System 2 (S2) is an internet-scale VLM specialized in scene understanding and language comprehension, while System 1 (S1) is a visuomotor policy that translates the latent representations produced by S2 into continuous robot actions.
 This decoupled architecture allows to achieve both broad generalization and fast low-level control.
 Helix is trained on ~500 hours of robot teleoperation paired with automatically generated text descriptions.
 The Helix model underscored the ability of VLAs to scale to complex embodiments such as humanoids.